code-golf/code-golf/README.md

 ## Linting

 Run `make lint` to lint the code before a pull request.
-This lints the Typescript code, then the Go code.
+This lints the TypeScript code, then the Go code.

 In Visual Studio Code, the following settings are helpful for editor support for ESLint: